 Data on the number and location of intercity bus stops is obtained annually from the national and regional intercity bus carriers.
 This is an annual measure with quarterly year-to-date updates of the most recent calendar year.
-The 2006 through 2008 measures are benchmarked to Wisconsin, which has a comparable total statewide population.
+The 2006 and 2007 measures are benchmarked to Wisconsin, which has a comparable total statewide population.

-The number of Missouri's intercity bus stops has stabilized after earlier reductions in Greyhound service.
-Most of the recent incremental growth in intercity bus service has increased the service frequency for cities already receiving service, rather than creating new bus stops in un-served areas.
-New bus stops locations were added in Kansas City and St. Louis in April 2007 with the start of Megabus service.
-Megabus also began stopping at Columbia in early 2008.
-In the summer of 2007, Jefferson Lines added a stop in Warrensburg previously abandoned by Greyhound.
-During the past six months, Jefferson lost the stop in Branson due to difficulties in retaining a contract agent there.
-In early 2008, a Michigan based carrier, Indian Trails, started a route from the Upper Peninsula into eastern Wisconsin, but added no new stop locations for those seven Wisconsin cities already served by Greyhound.
+The number of Missouri's intercity bus stops has stabilized after a decline due to changes in Greyhound service.
+Bus stops were added in Kansas City and St. Louis in April 2007 with the start of Megabus service.
+However, the Megabus stop locations do not allow for direct transfers to other intercity bus carriers.
+Also, the Megabus route makes no intermediate stops between Kansas City and St. Louis.
+In the summer of 2007, Jefferson added a stop in Warrensburg.
+During the last quarter, Jefferson Lines lost the stop in Branson due to difficulties in retaining a contract agent.

-In the past year, Wisconsin has seen a loss of stops in four towns formerly served by Greyhound.
+Wisconsin has seen a loss of four Greyhound stops in the past year.
 MoDOT worked with Jefferson Lines to procure two buses that were delivered in December 2006 and a third bus in December 2007 for service in Missouri.